 The plate is made from TPU (Thermoplastic Polyurethane) which allows for a flexible movement, especially around the toe area.
 The flex plate with full conical studs is built for push-off motions and change of directions.

 Five conical studs line up both perimeters with one stud positioned in the center of the forefoot area.
 This configuration is identical to the Copa 17.1 firm ground cleats.
 The stud arrangement enhances rotational movements.

 The Adidas Copa Gloro 17.2 Firm Ground offers a premium vamp sensation through the Taurus material.
 It is specifically a full grain calf leather that is ideal for rain or shine conditions due to its water absorption characteristic.
 The toe box area of the natural leather is designed with debossed stitches to avoid overstretching and to improve ball touch.

-The low top football boot has the Adidas stripes embroidered on both sides while the Copa trademark is printed on the heel area.
+The low top soccer cleat has the Adidas stripes embroidered on both sides while the Copa trademark is printed on the heel area.

 - The Copa Gloro 17.2 is available in the following colorways: Core Black- Infrared -Infrared, Core Black, Running White-Running White, Silver Metallic-Footwear White-Solar Red, Core Black-Energy Blue

 - The Adidas Copa Gloro weighs 9.25 ounces.